spaceemotion/php-coding-standard/README.md

 ```
 $ phpcstd [options] <files or folders>

---disable=ecs,phan
+--disable
   Disables the list of tools during the run (comma-separated list)

+--ansi
+  Forces the output to be colorized

 --ci
-  Changes the output for github actions to automatically add PR annotations
+  Changes the output format to checkstyle.xml for better CI integration

 --fix
   Try to fix any linting errors (disables other tools)